Essential Tulum Packing List

 As you develop your Tulum packing list, make a quick list of all the types of activities and day trips you’re hoping to do.
 Do you have appropriate clothing for each of them?
 Ask yourself what would be most comfortable for each excursion and pack accordingly.

-Looking for activity inspo?
+Are you seeking inspiration for your activities?
 Check out my guide to the best things to do in the Riviera Maya!

 Packing for water activities in Tulum